Early Learning Indiana Auxiliary

-The Day Nursery Auxiliary is a group of more than 150 members who support Early Learning Indiana’s programs by raising money, providing volunteer services and serving as community ambassadors for high-quality early learning.
+The Early Learning Indiana Auxiliary is a group of more than 150 members who support Early Learning Indiana’s programs by raising money, providing volunteer services and serving as community ambassadors for high-quality early learning.

-Auxiliary members meet together monthly and are involved in various volunteer activities at Day Early Learning centers, including helping with events, special projects and in classrooms.
+Auxiliary members meet together monthly and are involved in various volunteer activities at Day Early Learning schools, including helping with events, special projects and in classrooms.

 Mission Statement

-The Day Nursery Auxiliary is a non-profit organization whose purpose is to assist Early Learning Indiana by raising funds to supplement their budget, providing volunteer services for the Day Early Learning centers, and promoting their services to the public.
+Early Learning Indiana Auxiliary is a non-profit organization whose purpose is to assist Early Learning Indiana by raising funds to supplement their budget, providing volunteer services for the Day Early Learning schools and promoting their services to the public.

 Join the Auxiliary